United States Customs House (Ponce, Puerto Rico): Building Description

 The facades are similar with regular door and window openings and with small balconies to the second-floor openings.
 There is a small partial false gable roof of Spanish barrel red-clay tiles around the four sides and around the courtyard.
 On the front (south) facade, facing the ocean, there are five bays with a large elliptical arch-headed passageway large enough for vehicular traffic.
 It is architecturally marked only by a plain, flat frame painted differently from the body of the building.
 There are plain board, double doors with a smaller pedestrian port in the right door.
 In the elliptical arch there is a simple fanlight window.
 Flanking the arched entrance are two large high windows on each side.
-The windows are two-leaf casements with exterior solid and Jouvered combination paneled shutters.
+The windows are two-leaf casements with exterior solid and louvered combination paneled shutters.
 Metal grilles are at each window.
 The walls have a simple low projecting base course, and the first floor walls are marked by horizontal incised coursing, all in stucco.
 There is a large molded string course between stories and on the second floor, five door openings, each with double-leaf doors that are half sash, which replaced the original louvered and paneled shutter combinations.
 Over the doors are sashed transoms, although the right group has been replaced by air conditioners.
 Each opening has a decorative wrought iron balcony with scroll support dating from the U.S. remodeling of the building.
 Previous to these wrought-iron balconies, the building had cast iron railings.
 "U.S. Customs" is lettered over the central window.
 At the top is a large double masonry molded cornice, surmounted by the small false partial gable in Spanish tiles, both from 1924.
 On the front only, there are three flag poles on the roof, and a large antenna system.
 On each side of the first floor passage entry is an alarm box and a plain light fixture.

 The rear facade is identical to the front, except that the right first-floor opening is a plain board door rather than a window and that some of the second-floor doors still retain their original louvered and paneled shutter systems and have not had glass inserted.